PhD in Oral Biology, Program in Biomedical Sciences

 Application & Admission

-The PhD in Oral Biology, Program in Biomedical Sciences is administered jointly through the Department of Periodontology & Oral Biology at the Henry M. Goldman School of Dental Medicine and the Division of Graduate Medical Sciences at the School of Medicine.
-Applications are handled by the Division of Graduate Medical Sciences at the School of Medicine.
+The PhD in Oral Biology, Program in Biomedical Sciences is administered jointly through the Department of Molecular & Cell Biology at the Henry M. Goldman School of Dental Medicine and the Division of Graduate Medical Sciences at the School of Medicine.
+Applications are to be submitted through the Program in Biomedical Sciences (PiBS).
 Members of the Department of Molecular & Cell Biology serve on the PhD Admissions Committee of the Division of Graduate Medical Sciences that supports the Program in Biomedical Sciences.

 Requirements for admission to the PhD in Oral Biology, Program in Biomedical Sciences are identical to those for all departmental PhDs administered by the Division of Graduate Medical Sciences as described in the Academic Policies and Procedures section of the Graduate Medical Sciences catalogue.
 Principal requirements are summarized as follows:

 - Students, who have completed an undergraduate degree, preferably with a major in the biological, chemical, or physical sciences, as well as master, dental and medical degree holders, will be eligible for the PhD program.

 - A minimum of 28 credits, or the equivalent, of courses in the biological and the physical sciences is required.

 - Applicants are required to have taken the Graduate Record Exam (GRE) General Test.

 - In addition, a GRE subject test in a basic science field such as Biology, Chemistry, or Biochemistry and Molecular Biology is encouraged.

 - Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) and must achieve a score of at least 100 (internet version).

 An enrollment of approximately three full-time students per year is anticipated.
 This will result in a program as large as, and not exceeding, 15 total enrolled students in five years.